awsdocs/aws-systems-manager-user-guide/doc_source/sysman-paramstore-access.md

 }
 ```

-**Note**
-Instance policies, like in the previous example, are assigned to the instance role in IAM\.
-For more information about configuring access to Systems Manager features, including how to assign policies to users and instances, see [Setting Up AWS Systems Manager](systems-manager-setting-up.md)\.

 ## Controlling Access to Parameters Using Tags<a name="sysman-paramstore-access-tag"></a>

 After you tag a parameter, you can restrict access to it by creating an IAM policy that specifies the tags the user can access\.
 When a user attempts to use a parameter, the system checks the IAM policy and the tags specified for the parameter\.
-If the user does not have access to the tags assigned to the parameter, the user receives an access denied error\.
+If the user does not have access to the tags assigned to the parameter, the user receives an *Access Denied* error\.

-Currently, you can restrict access to the following GetParameter API actions:
+Currently, you can restrict access to the following `Get*` parameter\-related API actions:
 + [GetParameter](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParameter.html)
 + [GetParameters](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParameters.html)
 + [GetParameterHistory ](https://docs.aws.amazon.com/systems-manager/latest/APIReference/API_GetParameterHistory.html)